-proposal, the Preliminary Proposal Review Sheet should be submitted to the relevant Department Head, who will review the information to determine if the proposal is consistent with the mission and priorities of the department.
+1. A minimum of 15 business days prior to the funding agency deadline for the proposal, the Preliminary Proposal Review Sheet should be submitted to the relevant Department Head, who will review the information to determine if the proposal is consistent with the mission and priorities of the department.
 If approved, the Preliminary Proposal Review Sheet will then be submitted for approval by the relevant Dean and then the Provost and Vice President for Academic Affairs.
 Proposals requiring the waiver of indirect costs or other institutional commitments will also require the approval of the Vice President for Operations, Planning & Budget.
-If the proposed work is deemed consistent with the mission of the University, the Provost and Vice President for Academic Affairs will work with the Department Head/Associate Dean and investigator/project director.
-The Department Head/Associate Dean and Dean will assist the principal investigator/project director with budgeting and
+If the proposed work is deemed consistent with the mission of the University, the Provost and Vice President for Academic Affairs will work with the Department Head/Associate Dean and Dean to assist in the preparation of the proposal, as requested by the principal investigator/project director.
+The Department Head/Associate Dean and Dean will assist the principal investigator/project director with budgeting and interpretation of financial guidelines for the proposal.